Have your say

 Community engagement can be described as a process that involves the community in problem solving or decision making, using a variety of methods to inform, consult and involve.

-- Involve means working with the community through multiple stages of a project to help identify issues and views.
-This ensures that all concerns and aspirations are understood and considered before decision making.
+• Involve means to work with the community through the stages of a project to help identify issues and views.
+This ensures that all concerns and aspirations are understood and considered before making a decision.

 When and why we engage